appbaseio/Docs/content/docs/search/reactivesearch-api/reference.md

 > Please note that the `count` value can only be applied when the query type is of `term`.
 In addition, the [pagination](/docs/search/reactivesearch-api/reference/#pagination) property for the query needs to be set to `false` (default behavior).
 When pagination is `true`, a composite aggregation is used under the hood, which doesn't support ordering by count.

 **Example Playground**:
-<iframe src="https://play.reactivesearch.io/embed/O8i1jMI5xlXM78rqxULu"  style="width:100%; height:100%; border:1px solid;  overflow:hidden;" title="rs-playground-Nbpi1vkkywun82Z8aqFP"></iframe>
+<iframe src="https://play.reactivesearch.io/embed/O8i1jMI5xlXM78rqxULu"  style="width:100%; height:100%; border:1px solid;  overflow:hidden;min-height:400px;" title="rs-playground-Nbpi1vkkywun82Z8aqFP"></iframe>

 ### react